slackdaystudio/hero-system-mobile/README.md

 This project is dedicated to providing the best possible mobile app for the HERO System family of games.
 Since 2018, this application has been freely offered on the [Android Play Store](https://play.google.com/store/apps/details?id=com.herogmtools&hl=en_CA), [Apple App Store](https://apps.apple.com/us/app/hero-system-mobile/id1352750917), and [Amazon Appstore](https://www.amazon.ca/Phil-Guinchard-HERO-System-Mobile/dp/B07BJ9879M).
 Not only is the app free - it is also ad free, respects user privacy, and it will remain that way.

-Up until 2020 this project has been a private project that was a single developer's ([me!](https://github.com/sentry0)) labour of love.
+Up until 2020 this project has been a private project which was a single developer's ([me!](https://github.com/sentry0)) labour of love.
 I am opening up the project to anyone who is interested in helping out in the hope that we can make the app bettter from a technical, feature, and user satisfaction level.
 Now, if you have an idea for a killer feature to add to the app, you can grab the code, build your feature, and submit a PR.
 If you don't have the technical ability, feel free to open a ticket and file your idea with the project.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).